"Oil and Gold" (2025-2026): Prototype 3

 Initial Prototypes

-These stem from my continued concept of "confronting the climate crisis in its own material vernacular."
-I love them, I believe that I will make them into wearables (like a broach, etc) and will continue their evolutions.
+These stem from my continued concept of "confronting the climate crisis in its own material vernacular," this time turning FRC material into "wearable" feminine roses.

 "Oil and Gold" (2025-2026):